muhammadalichishti/project-9/README.md

 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)

 It is a replication of the Windows 10 (GUI) which is going to obsolete as windows 11 is here.
-It is only made by using only Html, Css and Java.
+It is only made by using only Html, Css, Scss and Java.
 All rights reserved to <a href="https://www.microsoft.com/en-in">Microsoft&reg;</a>

 Note 2.0: I want to develop Graphical User Interface of all Microsoft Windows (Windows XP, 7, 10 and 11).
 I have already developed GUI's of Windows 10 and 11 and my next project will be Windows 7 GUI and I am thinking something special with for it.